Carnap/Carnap-Documentation/doc/dashboard.md

 - JS scripts for more sophisticated customization of your course materials.

-Uploaded files will be interpreted as problem sets unless they have the filename extension "css" or "js", so unless they are called something like "custom-stylesheet.css". or "my-script.js".
+Uploaded files will be interpreted as problem sets unless they have the filename extension `.css` or `.js`, so unless they are called something like `custom-stylesheet.css` or `my-script.js`.
 For more information on how to apply custom styling and behavior, see the "other features" section in the documentation of [Carnap's pandoc markup](pandoc.md).